Skip

 Write short messages that give the main information clearly, then reformulate that message for another person.

-• Talk about writing and mediation in short complete French rather than isolated words.
+• Talk about writing and mediation in short complete French rather than isolated words, reusing the “Simple emails and text messages” frame at A1 level.

 • Use short message structure and practical detail order to add one clear detail about writing and mediation without losing control.

-• Complete one reading task, one guided speaking answer, and one short written reply built from the same writing and mediation lesson frame.
+• Complete one reading task, one guided speaking answer, and one short written reply built from the same writing and mediation frame in this A1 lesson.

 Progress: 0% · Lessons completed 0/27